Paulyboi390/Batlexp-G350/README.md

 # Batlexp-G350
-A customized fork of ROKNIX built specifically for the Batlexp-G350 handheld console.
+A customized fork of ROCKNIX built specifically for the Batlexp-G350 handheld console.